Azure/azure-sdk-for-cpp/sdk/core/azure-core-tracing-opentelemetry/README.md

 # Azure SDK Core Tracing Library for C++

-Azure::Core::OpenTelemetry (`azure-core-opentelemetry`) provides an implementation to enable customers to implement tracing in the Azure SDK for C++ libraries.
+Azure::Core::Tracing::OpenTelemetry (`azure-core-tracing-opentelemetry`) provides an implementation to enable customers to implement tracing in the Azure SDK for C++ libraries.

 ## Getting started